TDI: 2 What's this?

 1. Book a tour from Nairobi or Mombasa

 This is the most common way to visit the big, popular safaris like this one.
-Considering the individual fees, booking a packaged tour to Amboseli can be done at a quite reasonable rate.
+Considering the individual fees, booking a packaged tour to Amboseli can be quite reasonable.
 The most important thing is:

-Do not book a tour online, or from an agency in your home country!
+Do not book a tour online or from an agency in your home country!
 It’s a rip-off.
-If you find out their prices, you’ll end up giving up from visiting Kenya completely.
-Whether you are looking for a luxury package, or a budget one, you’ll be able to find significantly better deals by inquiring while in Nairobi or Mombasa.
+If you find out their prices, you’ll end up giving up on visiting Kenya completely.
+Whether you are looking for a luxury package or a budget one, you’ll be able to find significantly better deals by inquiring while in Nairobi or Mombasa.
 Visit the agencies on the streets, and ask at the front desks of the hotels.
-Cheaper hostels and guesthouses are used to selling bookings at a discount.
+Cheaper hostels and guesthouses are often used to sell discounted bookings.

 If you do that, you’ll easily be able to get a 2-night booking in Amboseli, which includes the ride from Nairobi or Mombasa, a guided tour in the park, and 3 meals, for as low as $300.
 Also, many agencies combine Tsavo with Amboseli for 3-day bookings.

-You can enter the park on your own, or with a rented vehicle.
+You can enter the park on your own or with a rented vehicle.
 Any road you take to the Park will be unpaved, bumpy, and extremely dusty or muddy, depending on the weather.
 That said, If you are planning to rent a car, make sure you get a safari vehicle from a tour agency, instead of an ordinary rental from the airport.
-The prices of getting one of those 4×4 high clearance vehicles are pretty high, so in that case, self-driving may not necessarily be an affordable option.
+The prices of those 4×4 high-clearance vehicles are pretty high, so in that case, self-driving may not be an affordable option.

 I would recommend this option to experienced and adventurous budget travellers.

 - Do not book accommodation in advance.
-Simply find something, once you arrive at any of those two towns.
+Simply find something once you arrive at any of those two towns.
 Timing is important.
-You don’t wanna look for a guesthouse in the late-night hours.
-You can easily find a place to stay for less than $10, but don’t expect anything in it to be at the western standard.
+You don’t wanna look for a guesthouse late at night.
+You can easily find a place to stay for less than $10, but don’t expect anything in it to meet Western standards.

-- An alternative idea would be to get a matatu to the park gate, then book a walking tour, if possible.
+- An alternative would be to take a matatu to the park gate, then book a walking tour if possible.

 - Setting a tent is affordable, however, not sure if it can be done on foot since the Park’s walking areas are strictly specified.
 They don’t want you to walk around and come across a lion.
 You probably don’t want that either.
 Make sure you gather all that info before you leave your town.

-- In order to negotiate the best deal, make sure you know all the Park fees, as well as the most affordable tour packages.
+- To negotiate the best deal, make sure you know all the Park fees and the most affordable tour packages.

 The bottom line